 COVID-19 can present as a mild illness in many people and can be totally asymptomatic in others.
 This means that many people who have COVID-19 will not be tested for the virus, and therefore testing cannot give us a complete picture of what is happening.
 The Office for National Statistics (ONS) and the University of Oxford are conducting the Coronavirus Infection Survey Pilot to assess the incidence (the number of new cases per week) and the prevalence (the number of people who have the virus at any one time) of COVID-19, as well as to gain further insight into what factors influence catching the virus.

-The charts below present estimates of infection rates over time.
+The chart below present estimates of infection rates over time.
 The estimate shows the number of infections has increased in recent weeks, but the rate of increase is slower than previous weeks.

-Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) on nose and throat swabs from 3 May 2020
+Official estimates of the percentage of the population in England testing positive for the coronavirus (COVID-19) on nose and throat swabs from 3 May 2020

 Source: ONS - COVID-19 Infection SurveyNotes:1.These statistics refer to infections reported in the community, by which is meant private households.
 These figures exclude infections reported in hospitals, care homes or other institutional settings.2.It is important to note that the results for the most recent period are provisional, as the CIS is still receiving swab test results.
 This may result in further revisions to the figure.

 The reproduction number (R) is the average number of secondary infections produced by 1 infected person.